tencent cloud

 1. Run demo online.

-We provides the following basic demos.
-You can choose the project framework you are familiar with to run and experience:
+We provide the following basic demos.
+You may choose a project framework that you are familiar with to experience the demo:

-1.1 quick-demo-js is a demo coded by Javascript.
-Souce code: github.
+1.1 quick-demo-js is a demo based on Javascript.
+Souce code: GitHub.

-1.2 quick-demo-vue2-js is a demo coded by Vue2 + Javascript.
-Source code: github.
+1.2 quick-demo-vue2-js is a demo based on Vue2 + Javascript.
+Source code: GitHub.

-1.3 quick-demo-vue3-ts is a demo coded by Vue3 + Typescript.
-Source code: github.
+1.3 quick-demo-vue3-ts is a demo based on Vue3 + Typescript.
+Source code: GitHub.

 2. Run demo locally.